chhib/observable-sheep/README.md

 git push heroku master
 ```

-You should now be able to go to http://mybackend.herokuapp.com/auth?key=abc123 and if your key matches the OBSERVABLE_AUTHENTICATION_KEY, it will set a cookie to validate your browser.
+You should now be able to go to http://mybackend.herokuapp.com/auth?key=abc123 and if your key matches the OBSERVABLE_AUTHENTICATION_KEY, it will allow you to access **/pledges**.

 ### TODO

-- Set a unique generated session key for that browser session per user
+- Add sign-in instead of key as GET parameter (Auth0?)
-- Set up Patreon auth and data fetchess
+- Add Patreon auth and data fetches
+- Add YouTube auth and data fetches